belfortlabs/hello-fpga/README.md

 2. Get a copy of this repo.

-Clone:You might need to set your ssh-keys for being able to clone.
+*Clone* - You might need to set your ssh-keys for being able to clone:

 ```bash
 git clone --branch flipflop git@github.com:belfort-labs/hello-fpga.git
 ```

-Or, `scp` your existing clone (clean!) to it
+*SCP* - If you have a local clone, you can `scp` it to `flipflop`:

 ```bash
 scp -r -J <username>@ssh.esat.kuleuven.be ./ <username>@flipflop.esat.kuleuven.be:~/hello-fpga